-One quick test is to power up the Reference 3000 and watch the blue Power LED indicator on the front panel of the Reference 3000 (see Figure 3 - 1).
-After connecting DC power to the Reference 3000, turn on its rear panel Power switch (see Figure 3-2).
+One quick test is to power up the Reference 3000 and watch the blue Power LED indicator on the front panel of the Reference 3000 (see Figure 4-1).
+After connecting DC power to the Reference 3000, turn on its rear panel Power switch (see Figure 4-2).
 The Power LED should illuminate for a second or so, flash three times, then remain on.
+If this sequence doesn't happen, see Appendix F for a list of blink codes.